|

 read those?
 And it is claimed that people with a brown (garden refuse) bin

 have known about the bugs for a while.
-(They are not planted in the black,
+They are not planted in the black,

-general bins, the contents of which are taken to landfill sites).
+general bins, the contents of which are taken to landfill sites.

-Some householders feel that more
+Some householders felt that more

 devious neighbours, who are not into waste recycling, might be tempted to